Singapore Youth League: History

 Prior to the inaugural season, teams will undergo an initial classification round of matches to help determine their level.
 Based on the results of the classification round, teams will be placed in divisions consisting of sides of similar strength for the league proper.
 The SYL will include a promotion/relegation feature across all age groups, where teams can move up or down divisions based on performance.

 SYL will be introducing a Girls-only division for Under-10, Under-12 and Under-14 for the 2025 season.
 The 2025 season will see 316 teams taking part in the SYL, a 58 per cent increase from last year’s inaugural season.

 The league enter the Singapore Book of Records for most football teams kicking off simultaneously on 9 February 2025.
 36 teams in the Under-8, Under-9, Under-10, Under-15 and Under-17 categories kicked off their matches at 8am across multiple venues.
 The 2025 season will see 316 teams taking part in the SYL, a 58 per cent increase from last year’s inaugural season.

 The first-ever SYL Cup (Junior & Girls) was introduced, with matches being played on 12 and 13 July 2025.
 From group stages to knockout rounds, the SYL Cup brings together U8 to U12 SYL teams, including SYL Girls across U10, U12, and U14, from clubs and academies.

+The 2026 season introduced its first-ever Under-19 category, adding a new layer to a competition that now spans 13 age groups and involves around 6,000 boys and girls across Singapore.
+The Under-19 category gives players a more suitable platform to continue competing, learning and growing.

+On 13 August 2026, FAS announced a new "high-performance" youth competition, the Singapore Premier Youth League (SPYL), which builds on the adidas Elite Youth League (EYL), formerly known as Youth Champions League.
+The competition will be organised by FAS and supported by UTR!
+National football project.
+Promotion and relegation will be introduced between the SPYL, JSSL League - Singapore’s oldest youth league – and Singapore Youth League for the Under-10 to Under-17 age groups.